We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 • Audio/video file import for transcribing recordings

 Pricing: Free tier with limited minutes.
-Pro plan around $13.99/month.
+Pro plan approximately $13.99/month as of early 2026.

 Limitations: Bot-based approach with visible participant.
 Fewer AI analysis features compared to competitors.
 Limited integration ecosystem.